 Premenopause is the period preceding menopause up to the first year after the last mentrual period (source - World Health Organisation).
 Postmenopause is the period that follows the last menstrual period, regardless of the type of menopause (source - World Health Organisation).
 To this list established and approved by the WHO in 1990, the International Menopause Society (IMS) has added, in 1999, the definition of climacteric, as a transition from the reproductive phase to the nonreproductive state.

 HRT (Hormone Replacement Therapy) is the prescription of estrogens alone (for hysterectomised women) or combined estrogen and progesterone for postmenopausal patients to fight the symptoms related to urogenital atrophy and, more importantly, the negative effects of sudden estrogen deficiency on the cardiovascular, skeletal and autonomic nervous systems.

 Topical therapy is a commonly prescribed treatment for vaginal atrophy which requires the patient to apply a cream containing hormones directly into the vagina.
-Estrogens are absorbed by the vaginal walls and enter into the circulation, except in the event of preparations designed to prevent their absorption.
-Potential adverse effects include breast, perineal pain and uterine bleeding (which should be reported immediately to your doctor).
+Estrogens are absorbed by the vaginal walls.
 The treatment is contraindicated in some cases, such as in presence of vaginal/uterine bleeding of unknown nature or in women with endometrial cancer.

 USA-based visitors please be aware that some of the brochures / information / intended uses / configurations / accessories mentioned here are not available in the USA and its territories and possessions.